-where p_0 denotes the proportion of "cured" or "immune" individuals present in the population from which the sample data arose.
+where $p_0$ denotes the proportion of "cured" or "immune" individuals present in the population from which the sample data arose.

-We refer to the model in (6) by the correlated destrutive generalized power series model, or simply the CDGPS model.
-Figure 2.1 describes the CDGPS model in a diagram matrix form:
+We refer to the model in (6) as the correlated destructive generalized power series model, or simply the CDGPS model.
+Fig. 2.1 represents the CDGPS model in a diagram matrix form: